4 More No-Coder Personas to Pick as Your Target Audience🔗

-With the way no-code sector is booming at the spectacular pace that it is, the no-code stage keeps getting more crowded.
+With the way the no-code market is booming at the breathtaking pace that it is, the no-code stage keeps getting more crowded.
 More platforms are added to the mix every day, catering to an ever-larger variety of user personas.
 The Code2 team knows particularly well how challenging it can be to keep tabs on the community, which continuously expands to involve more people from different backgrounds.
 It can at times feel like you are part of a Russian novel, where new characters with overly-long names enter the plot as some others whose names you have just managed to memorize vanish, only to show up later.

-We thought it would be interesting if we picked up where she left off and gave you our own playful take on the no-coder community—different personas, their motivations and the tools we can see them using.
+We thought it would be interesting if we picked up where she left off and gave you our own playful take on the no-coder community—different personas, their motivations, and the tools we can see them using.

 No-code platforms such as Integromat or Webflow are good fits for these people.
-Such platforms can be utilized to to develop proofs of concepts, build MVPs and automate certain workflows.
+Such platforms can be utilized to develop proofs of concepts, build MVPs, and automate certain workflows.
 As the needs and requirements get more complex, a more potent tool like Code2 would be a better choice for scaling.

 Modern enterprises employ thousands of these frontline warriors.
 These are domain experts with a deep knowledge of their fields.
-They are motivated to get things done and further their careers, but the roadblocks they run into make maintaining that motivation really difficult.
+They are motivated to get things done and further their careers to become business leaders one day, but the roadblocks they run into make maintaining that motivation really difficult.
 They are masters of spreadsheet tools like Excel.

 No-code tools are great for such people, who are tech-savvy enough to fend for themselves.
 They are only a few steps away from becoming citizen developers, who are business professionals capable of using no-code platforms to develop business tools in their own domains of expertise.
 Both Airtable and Appsheet are good choices for frontline warriors.
 These two can help citizen developers build applications, automate workflows and make integrations with the existing systems.

 These modern knights-errant work solo or as part of an agency.
-No-code platforms help them expand their customer base, find new opportunities that can better utilize their skills and ship more apps in a shorter time.
+No-code platforms help them expand their customer base, find new opportunities that can better utilize their skills, and ship more apps in a shorter time.
 Coming from coding backgrounds, these freelancers are in a better position to leverage more capable tools like Code2 or Bildr.
 They can take advantage of visual design capabilities of these platforms and inject code whenever they feel the need.

 A no-code platform like Glide, where this new breed of young grasshoppers can put their creativity in action and see the results in a short time, suits their needs and habits.
 For the more tech-savvy among them, Code2 is perfect.
 That’s because Code2 goes one step beyond offering a visual designer and makes it possible for youngsters to turn their ideas into powerful web apps.

-This wraps up four common personas showing interest in no-code tools.
+This wraps up four common user personas showing interest in no-code tools.
 It is highly likely that there will be even more complex no-code personas in the future as this particular technology finds new uses in new homes.
 We promise to keep Code2 evolving so that everyone can be a no-coder one day.